 - An employee who has been transferred or promoted and who does not successfully complete the probationary period due to misconduct may be terminated for cause.

 - The manager must inform an employee on probation of the standards of particular conduct that apply in the workplace.

 - An employee who is on probation must obtain written authorization from the Deputy Head of the employing department to apply on a GNWT competition.
-This is approved only in exceptional circumstances.
-The employee must submit the authorization with their resume prior to the closing date of the competition.
+Employees on probation must submit Deputy Head authorization with their resume at the time of their application to a GNWT competition.